SahilGoyal025/MY-CALCULATOR/README.md

 you can enter the input numbers either by keybord or by pressing the buttons with mouse.
 IF you try to divide any number with 0 , then it will POP an error message.
 #parenthesis - you can also add parenthesis in your algebraic expression '('  ')' .
+ for entering curved bracket parenthesis press the opening and closing square bracket keys respectively.